• Skip to primary navigation

 I thought I had postpartum healing figured out the third time around.
 Lots of rest.
 Lots of help.
 Hot baths.
 Healthy meals.
 Slow walking.
 No lifting.

 And it turned out that my recovery from birth was even easier this time than in the past.
-Four days after Joseph arrived, I honestly felt like my old self.
+Four days after the baby arrived, I honestly felt like my old self.
 No pain, no soreness, no need for Tylenol.
 Of course I took it easy for a few more weeks, having learned the hard way how quickly a new mom can overdo it and end up paying the price.
 But I felt amazing, and I was grateful.

 We kept remarking on it, astonished, in the few moments of adult conversation we’d steal after all the kids were tucked into bed at night.
 “I don’t want to jinx it,” he said, “but you seem to be feeling great.”